 Values – Through our values based curriculum, our language teaching contributes to mutual understanding, a sense of global citizenship, respect and empathy for all.
-Our vision is to promote and unlock cultural awareness and develop our young people into globally responsible and inclusive citizens of the 21st century.
+Our vision is to promote and unlock cultural awareness and develop all learner into globally responsible and inclusive citizens of the 21st century.

 Inspiration – Through our inspiring and engaging curriculum, delivered with enthusiasm and passion, we aim to enthuse our pupils, fostering their curiosity for both language and cultural knowledge.
-This includes our enrichment opportunities including French Days, World Hello Day, Clubs, display and other linked International School opportunities.
+This includes our enrichment opportunities, such as World Hello Day, clubs and International School opportunities.

-Community – Through our Primary Languages curriculum, the children learn to appreciate different countries, cultures and communities.
-The children will develop a personal appreciation of their own culture and language, celebrating the diverse and inclusive school community at St. Peter’s (over 50% EAL), and understand the value and enjoyment of learning different languages.
+Community – Through our Primary Languages curriculum, all children learn to appreciate different countries, cultures and communities.
+The children will develop a personal appreciation of their own culture and language, celebrating the diverse and inclusive school community at St. Peter’s (over 50% EAL) and understand the value and enjoyment of learning different languages.

-Excellence – Through the carefully planned and sequenced scheme of work, it is our intention that all pupils will excel in this area.
-We aspire to be a beacon of good practice working alongside subject experts in the East Midlands to ensure that all pupils can develop the understanding and communication skills required to speak, read and write another language.
+Excellence – Through the carefully planned and sequenced learning, it is our intention that all learner will excel in this area.
+We aspire to be a beacon of good practice working alongside subject experts in the East Midlands to ensure that all learners can develop the understanding and communication skills required to speak, read and write another language.
 We aspire for our pupils to be able to pursue possible employment opportunities or simply enjoy leisure and cultural activities anywhere in the world.

 Primary Languages implementation:

 The National Curriculum programmes of study are fully covered by our Languages curriculum.
-There is fidelity to the scheme, with teachers using the resources consistently, recording in French folders weekly where appropriate.
+There is fidelity to the scheme, with teachers using the resources consistently, recording KS2 learning in French folders.

 - French units of work begin with a brief pre-assessment of current knowledge and skills, from which the learning sequence is developed and refined alongside the Language Angel scheme.
 Core vocabulary such as greetings are repeated each session to gain confidence and re-inforce key vocabulary.